Enjoy the experience of being together as a family and beautiful pictures will always come naturally!

 Oh man, do I love toddlers!
 They keep me on my toes, literally!
 If you have a walking child between 1 and 3 years old, it’s very likely he or she is going to bust out of your arms at some point and run away.
 That’s okay!
 But to make the most of your time with me, please be prepared to bring them back quickly.
 Throughout your session, I will coach you through some ways to engage your child and get him or her to smile and play with you while I’m sneaking pictures.
 Playing peek-a-boo, singing a favorite song, swinging in your hands, and tickling are some of my favorite ways to wrangle a toddler!
 Also, sometimes little kids can get overwhelmed by too much direction and will start acting out.
 If this happens, let me try to work with them one-on-one.
 Kids will often cooperate for me because I’m new and giving them special attention.

-I know not everyone approves of incentivizing good behavior, but in this case, it can help, but only as a last resort.
+Bribes can be really helpful as a last resort if kids aren't cooperating.
 Generally speaking, kids under 3 do better with immediate rewards.
 In other words, they don't always understand that they have to cooperate for a long period of time before they get a treat, and they get frustrated.
-If we've already tried several things to no avail, it might be good to offer a small snack in between takes as a reward.
+If we've already tried several things to no avail, it might be good to offer a small snack or a sip of water or juice in between takes as a reward.
 If you smile, you’ll get ____.
 If you sit here, I’ll give you another ____.
 You get the idea.
-Smarties, cheerios, goldfish, raisins, and marshmallows are my go to snack bribes.
+Smarties, cheerios, goldfish, raisins, and marshmallows are all great options.
 Avoid snacks that may cause your kids to drool like fruit snacks or that may make a mess like m&m’s.
 Rewards like going to dinner after the session, getting ice cream, or playing at the playground tend to work best with older kids.
 Bottom line: Be armed with incentives but wait to offer them until absolutely necessary.

 Posed vs. Candid Pictures: How to get the best of both!